The Community Standards Bylaw requires that you maintain the trees on the perimeter of your property.

 Prune trees and shrubs around your yard so they do not overhang or block pedestrians or motorists using the sidewalks and roads beside your property.

-The City prunes elms every 4 years.
-All other trees, depending on size and maturity, are pruned every 7 years.
+The City prunes Boulevard and Open Space trees on a regular, cyclical schedule.
+Elms and trees that are susceptible to black knot are pruned every 4 years.
+All other Boulevard and Open Space Trees, depending on size and maturity, are pruned every 7 years.
 Broken branches are corrected as they are reported.
+For additional information on service levels please refer to Urban Forestry Operations.

 Reporting Your Concerns